elemental/elemental-web/source/doc-dev/lapack-like/spectral.rst

 .. cpp:type:: HermitianEigCtrl<Real>

    .. cpp:member:: HermitianTridiagCtrl tridiagCtrl
-   .. cpp:member:: HermitianSdcCtrl<Real> sdcCtrl
+   .. cpp:member:: HermitianSDCCtrl<Real> sdcCtrl
-   .. cpp:member:: bool useSdc
+   .. cpp:member:: bool useSDC

    .. cpp:function:: HermitianEigCtrl()

-      Initializes `tridiagCtrl` and `sdcCtrl` to their defaults and sets `useSdc` to false.
+      Initializes `tridiagCtrl` and `sdcCtrl` to their defaults and sets `useSDC` to false.

 .. cpp:type:: HermitianEigCtrl<Base<F>>

    A particular case where the datatype is the base of the potentially complex type ``F``.

-should be modified so that `useSdc` is set to `true`.
+should be modified so that `useSDC` is set to `true`.
 The Spectral Divide and Conquer algorithm is controlled via the structure

-.. cpp:type:: HermitianSdcCtrl<Real>
+.. cpp:type:: HermitianSDCCtrl<Real>

    .. cpp:member:: int cutoff
    .. cpp:member:: int maxInnerIts